 The coast at Maratea is less famous than the Amalfi Coast but arguably more beautiful in its natural state.
 The water has the same quality of blue — deep, transparent, intensely coloured — but the cliffs are wilder and less developed, and the coves accessible from the road are known primarily to locals and the steadily growing community of Italian coastal tourists who have discovered that Basilicata offers far better value than Campania.
 The town of Maratea itself is divided into several parts: the upper historic centro (accessible on foot via steep lanes), the Porto di Maratea with its elegant harbour and seafood restaurants, and the beach area at Fiumicello.
 The harbour restaurants serve some of the finest fish in southern Italy, with a very direct relationship between the morning's catch and the afternoon's menu.

-For a VW T3, the SS18 presents similar challenges to the Amalfi Coast but on a slightly more manageable scale.
+For a classic or low-power campervan, the SS18 presents similar challenges to the Amalfi Coast but on a slightly more manageable scale.
 The road is narrow and the cliffs are real, but traffic volumes are dramatically lower than on the SS163.
 In the shoulder seasons, you can drive the route almost without encountering other vehicles.
 The steepest section is the approach road to the Christ statue from the town — this is a separate, very narrow road with a gradient that requires low gearing, and larger campervans may find it difficult.
 The statue itself is visible from almost everywhere on the coast, and many visitors prefer to admire it from viewpoints on the main road rather than attempting the ascent.
 Fuel stops in Scalea to the south or Lagonegro to the east before setting out.

 The best time to visit Maratea is May to June and September to October.
 July and August bring the annual influx of Italian holidaymakers, which fills the few hotels and raises restaurant prices, but even then Maratea never reaches the saturation levels of the Amalfi towns.
 The beaches accessible from the SS18 are genuine hidden gems — rocky coves with no facilities and extraordinarily clear water.
 The coast around Maratea is also one of the rare stretches of the Italian Mediterranean where loggerhead sea turtles (Caretta caretta) nest, and between June and August, local environmental groups run guided walks to observe the nesting process.